 And so, after a very lazy rest day with lots of good food, we returned to the trail for our tenth day.
-The charming manageress of the hotel sent us on our way with two packs of Manner wafers from Vienna that would fuel our rest stops over the next couple of days.
+The charming manageress of the hotel sent us off with two packs of Manner wafers from Vienna that would fuel our rest stops over the next couple of days.

 This tenth day on the trail marked the beginning of a series of long climbs and stays at a higher altitude than previously.
 We also started seeing more hikers on the trail.
 We had begun on a Friday whereas the other people that we would meet over the next few days had left Franz Josefs Höhe on the Saturday, meaning that our rest day allowed them to catch up.
 Most were only doing part of the trail but, over the next few days, we formed a sort of hiking confrérie that would discuss the day’s experiences each evening.

-We met the first of these fellow hikers in Tangern, a village that we had reached via a short cut direct from our hotel.
-Just as we were coming out of the small church where, of all things, there was a religious music jukebox at the door, we ran into a guy whom we would subsequently call Superman.
+We met the first of these fellow hikers in Tangern, a village that we reached via a short cut direct from our hotel.
+Just as we were coming out of the small church where, of all things, there was a religious music jukebox, we ran into a guy whom we would subsequently call Superman.
 He had started the trail on the previous Monday which meant that he had done two stages in one more than once.
-He was clearly at home in these mountains and quickly headed up hill leaving us far behind.
+He was clearly at home in these mountains and quickly headed uphill leaving us far behind.

-Apart from the religious music jukebox, Tangern was also memorable for a stuffed fox straight out of a Wed Anderson movie on the balcony of someone’s house.
-We half-expected it to turn into us and speak in George Clooney’s voice!
+Apart from the religious music jukebox, Tangern was also memorable for a stuffed fox straight out of a Wes Anderson movie on the balcony of someone’s house.
+We half-expected it to turn to us and speak in George Clooney’s voice!

 From Tangern, we had an easy climb to the Pichlhütte at 1336 m.
 Just as we arrived for a reviving coffee, Superman was setting off again.
 We got talking to a very friendly couple from Hamburg and Munich who were going as far as Bad Kleinkirchenheim.
 They both had a great sense of humour and were a delight to frequent over the next few days.